Published Mar 31, 2017 at 10:01 AM | Updated at 8:51 AM PST on Feb 14, 2019

-Strong storms and cold temperatures last winter left a behind a deep snowpack in the Sierra Nevada Mountains, which provides water for about 23 million Californians from the Bay Area to Southern California.
+Strong storms and cold temperatures are the ingredients for a deep snowpack in the Sierra Nevada Mountains, which provides water for about 23 million Californians from the Bay Area to Southern California.

 But how does all that water actually travel hundreds of miles through the Bay Area and Central Valley to Southern California?

 If temperatures are cold enough, the Sierra Nevada Mountains act as a giant natural reservoir that stores snow until it melts in spring and runs down the mountains in rivers and streams.
 That water is collected in the State Water Project, a storage and delivery system of reservoirs, aqueducts and power plants.
 Its backbone is the 444-mile long California Aqueduct -- canals, tunnels and pipelines that direct water from the base of the Sierra Nevada Mountains and valleys of Northern and Central California to Southern California.
 The water is used by residents in Los Angeles and other large cities, but also for irrigation in the San Joaquin Valley and other agricultural regions along the way.

 Drivers along the 5 Freeway likely have seen segments of the Aqueduct north of Los Angeles, and the images below show more parts of the engineering marvel that provides an aquatic lifeline for California.